percona/k8spg-docs/docs/backups-storage.md

      * The name of S3 bucket;
      * The endpoint - the URL to access the bucket
      * The region - the location of the bucket
      * S3 credentials such as S3 key and secret to access the storage.
-These are stored in an encoded form in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) along with other sensitive information.
+These are stored in an encoded form in [Kubernetes Secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/) along with other sensitive information.

      **Configuration steps**
      {.power-number}